Saturday, February 02, 2013

 Kukup

-The kereta boy in this town was a nuisance.
-We just stopped at a parking lot for less than 30 seconds and he demanded RM7 for the parking fee!
-We just ignored him and drove away.
-We believe he is probably a drug addict using such tactic to support his drug habit.
+The kereta boy in this town turned out to be quite a nuisance.
+We had barely stopped at a parking lot - less than 30 seconds - when he suddenly appeared and demanded RM7 for “parking fees.”
+Sensing the scam, we simply ignored him and drove away.
+From his appearance and mannerisms, it seemed likely he was just a drug addict using such tactics to fund his habit.

 Tangjung Piai